◊ 1-Local Analgesia ◊

 A needle can be introduced into synovial sheaths quite easily when they are distended with synovial fluid, but entry into a normal sheath is not easy.
 When searching for a synovial sheath the exploring needle should be connected to a syringe containing local analgesic solution and a slight pressure maintained on the syringe plunger.
 As soon as the needle enters the sheath the resistance to injection disappears and some of the solution enters the synovial cavity, lifting its wall away from the underlying tendon.

-3- Malignant tumour: as infiltration procedure may transplant tumour cells to other normal tissue.
+3- Malignant tumor: as infiltration procedure may transplant tumor cells to other normal tissue.

 It is a process through which analgesic drug is injected intra-dermal to facilitate injection in animals.
 The main point of this technique is the humanity as it reduces pain during subsequent procedure of infiltration analgesia.

 This method can be performed by creation of insensitive intra-dermal weal through which the needle is inserted subcutaneously into two opposite directions to create analgesic line, and by this method, a line of analgesia that has double length of the needle can be created with minimal skin bricking.
 Usually the drug is injected while the needle is dragged out of the subcutaneous tissue and the amount of required analgesic is 1 ml/cm2.
 Before injecting any local analgesic solution, aspiration is attempted to ascertain that the needle point has not entered a blood vessel.
 If blood is aspirated back into the syringe, the needle is partially withdrawn and reinserted in a slightly different direction.
 It is always better to overdo local infiltration than to apply it inadequately and to use more of a dilute rather than less of a concentrated solution of local analgesic.